nicolas-steenhout/artjourney/about.md

 I *still* think my work isn't what I want it to be.
 I still think I'm failing more than succeeding.
 But as I said earlier, it's about the process more than the finished result, a lot of the time.
 And since many people I show my sketches to seem to think they are all right, I'm learning to be less harsh on myself, even if the impostor syndrome is strong!

+## About the posts

+I'm starting this art journey blog in 2025.
+But you'll see entries going back much further than that - I'm just going to add older pieces I've made, and date the entries to the date it was made.

 ## Contact me

 [Nicolas-steenhout.com contact details](https://nicolas-steenhout.com/contact/)